hidny/CuboidNetSolver/docs/AlgorithmExplanation.md

 (I don't feel like having a new file optimized to cover that case.
 I want to keep this repository simple)

 I've left a few valid cuboid settings for you to try in the main function.
 Feel free to uncomment the one you want and run it:
-(Note that the Nx1x1 cuboid should always be the first one.)
+(Note that the Nx1x1 cuboid should always be the first argument.)
 ### Main function in question:
 ```
 public static void main(String args[]) {